kodekitchen/plainconf/README.md

     key = Fernet.generate_key()
 ```

-encrypt_toml(str, str) expects the key as bytes and the path to the secrets file to
+encrypt_toml(key: bytes, file: str) expects the key as bytes and the path to the secrets file to
 be encrypted:

 ``` python